Vercors Natural Park, France

 Words’Worth – A Fiction Writer’s Guide to Serious Editing describes a systematic yet manageable technique for editing your work.
 It involves hard work but guarantees an improved text.
 Furthermore, you will be able to personalise it, and update the technique to make it relevant and useful to each piece of work.
 While the guide is tailored to fiction, parts of it will also be helpful in strengthening non-fiction writing.

-What reviewers said about the first edition of Words’Worth
+What reviewers are saying about Words’Worth

 This compact and concise handbook should be a godsend for any writer looking at a finished manuscript and wondering what to do next….
 Jane Riddell is a professional editor and everyone should take her advice to heart.